About Census 20/20

-Dr. Jurjevich is an Assistant Professor in the Nohad A. Toulan School of Urban Studies and Planning and serves as the Assistant Director of the Population Research Center (PRC) at Portland State University (PSU).
+Dr. Jurjevich is an Associate Professor in the Nohad A. Toulan School of Urban Studies and Planning and serves as the Acting Director of the Population Research Center (PRC) at Portland State University (PSU).
 He teaches courses in population geography and applied demographic methods, serving as Director of the Graduate Certificate in Applied Social Demography.
-Currently, Dr. Jurjevich serves as a member of the ACS Data Users Group Steering Committee and is a Visiting Scholar at the Population Reference Bureau (PRB) in Washington, DC.
+Currently, Dr. Jurjevich serves as a member of the ACS Data Users Group Steering Committee.

 Kevin Tracy is a Graduate Research Assistant at the PRC at PSU and is in his final year of the Master’s in Urban and Regional Planning (MURP) program at the University.
 With an undergraduate degree from Marquette University, Kevin brings his experience in the civil engineering world to study urban issues at the intersection of planning, policy, and engineering.
 At the PRC, his work centers on identifying resources and disseminating information to local governments and community-based organizations to help them prepare for the 2020 U.S. Census.